-- Land acquisition for open space protection, - Enhanced historic preservation programs, - Education about a particular topic (e.g., historic preservation, rural land conservation), and - Downtown revitalization.
+- Land acquisition for open space protection, and - Downtown revitalization.

 Code Revisions

 Both the City and County recently updated their development regulations.
 The City adopted a new Unified Development Code in 2012, and Laramie County updated its regulations in 2011.
 Many of the code recommendations and actions contained in the first iteration of PlanCheyenne (2006) were addressed in these code updates.
 However, there are some additional code revisions that are needed to implement the recommendations contained in this update to PlanCheyenne.
 These include the following: